nus-cs2113-AY2425S1/ip/docs/README.md

 2. **Running the Chatbot:**
    - Open a command window in the project folder. 💻
-   - Run the command: `java -jar lia.jar` (ensure the JAR file is correctly built and available). 📦
+   - Run the command: `java -jar Lia.jar` (ensure the JAR file is correctly built and available). 📦

 3. **Interacting with Lia:**
    - Once Lia is running, you can enter commands as outlined in the features section. 💬